-- Securely mounted to frame. - No missing or damaged parts. - > Enough grease. - No visible space between upper and lower fifth wheel. - Locking jaws around the shank, not the head of kingpin.
-See Figure 6.8. - Release arm properly seated and safety latch/lock engaged.
+- ▲ Locking jaws are around the shank, not the head of kingpin.
+See Figure 6.8; and - Release arm is properly seated and safety latch/ lock engaged.

-Check fifth wheel (upper).
+- Check that fifth wheel (upper):

-- Glide plate securely mounted to trailer frame. - Kingpin not damaged.
+- ▲ Glide plate is securely mounted to trailer frame;

+- ▲ Kingpin is not damaged.

-Air and electric lines to trailer.
+- Air and electric lines to trailer:

-- Electrical cord firmly plugged in and secured. - Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns. - > All lines free from damage.
+- ▲ Electrical cord firmly plugged in and secured;

+- Air lines properly connected to glad hands, no air leaks, properly secured with enough slack for turns; and

+- ▲ All lines free from damage.

-Sliding fifth wheel.
+- Sliding fifth wheel:

-Slide not damaged or parts missing.
+- ▲ Slide not damaged or parts missing;

+- ▲ Properly greased;

-- Properly greased. - All locking pins present and locked in place. - If air powered--no air leaks. - Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.
+- ▲ All locking pins present and locked in place;

+- ▲ If air powered, no air leaks; and

+- ▲ Check that fifth wheel is not so far forward that tractor frame will hit landing gear, or the cab hit the trailer, during turns.